 Section 1.
 The City agrees to provide each employee with health insurance coverage equal to that provided in the "New Jersey State Health Benefits Program."
 This coverage shall be fully paid by the City for all employees and their families.
-The type of benefits being provided are New Jersey Blue Cross and New Jersey Blue Shield coverage, Series 1420; Rider "J"; Major Medical Insurance; all more specifically provided for and explained in the brochure entitled "New Jersey Health Benefits Program."
+The type of benefits being provided are New Jersey Blue Cross and New Jersey Blue Shield coverage, Series 1420; Rider "J"; Major Medical Insurance; all more specifically provided for and explained in the brochure entitled " New Jersey Health Benefits Program."

-- Section 2.
-The City also agrees to provide a Prescription Coverage Plan (\$3.00 co-pay) for all employees and their families. - Section 3.
-The City also agrees to provide a customary fee 50/50 New Jersey Dental Plan for all employees and their families. - (a) As an option to coverage provided in Section 3, the City shall offer through the New Jersey Dental Plan an optional plan of coverage.
-The optional coverage offered is identified as Flagship
+Section 2.
+The City also agrees to provide a Prescription Coverage Plan (\$3.00 co-pay) for all employees and their families.

+Section 3.
+The City also agrees to provide a customary fee 50/50 New Jersey Dental Plan for all employees and their families.

-Health Systems, Inc.
+(a) As options to coverage provided in Section 3, the City also provides group Dental Plans: Delta-Flagship Health Systems, Inc. and OraCare Dental Plan.